-- 1) Start reading bytes from the FIFO when FifoNotEmpty or FifoThreshold becomes set. - 2) Suspend reading from the FIFO if FifoNotEmpty clears before all bytes of the message have been read - 3) Continue to step 1 until PayloadReady fires - 4) Read all remaining bytes from the FIFO either in Rx or Sleep/Standby mode
+- 1) Start reading bytes from the FIFO when FifoNotEmpty or FifoThreshold becomes set. - 2) Suspend reading from the FIFO if FifoNotEmpty clears before all bytes of the message have been read - 3) Continue to step 1 until PayloadReady - 4) Read all remaining bytes from the FIFO either in Rx or Sleep/Standby mode - Note AES decryption is not feasible on large packets, since all Payload bytes need to be in the FIFO at the same time to perform decryption

-5.5.7.
+5.5.6.
 Packet Filtering

-SX1231H's packet handler offers several mechanisms for packet filtering, ensuring that only useful packets are made available to the uC, reducing significantly system power consumption and software complexity.
+SX1239's packet handler offers several mechanisms for packet filtering, ensuring that only useful packets are made available to the uC, reducing significantly system power consumption and software complexity.

-5.5.7.1.
+5.5.6.1.
 Sync Word Based

 Sync word filtering/recognition is used for identifying the start of the payload and also for network identification.
 As previously described, the Sync word recognition block is configured (size, error tolerance, value) in RegSyncValue registers.
-This information is used, both for appending Sync word in Tx, and filtering packets in Rx.
+This information is used to filter packets in Rx.